muggy8/improbable/have-and-havenot/bVZCA6VH.md

 "user wave_receivers start" I whispered to initiate the Gravitational-Wave Observatory in my ears.

-A fuzzy sticky in the far off, maybe even infinite, the distance became noticeable.
+A fuzzy static in the far off, maybe even infinite, distance became noticeable.

 Soon enough, things much closer became distinguishable as silhouettes against the blur of the background fuzz.